 Molly: Do you have anything exciting in the pipeline?
 Do you want to go conquer Asia with me – vegan style?

-Kristin: Hehe! 🙂 Yes, well… aside from the dozen or so Vegfests I’m speaking at this year (yay!)
+Kristin: Hehe! 🙂 Yes, well… aside from the dozen or so Vegfests that I’m speaking at this year (yay!).
 I’ll be releasing some new business products into the world (to help veg business owners flourish).
 Those will be on my business website: KristinLajeunesse.com.

 Then next February I’m co-hosting a lifestyle retreat in Nicaragua with my friend Grace VanBerkum of Gracious Living.
 She’ll be teaching daily yoga and raw food classes while I’ll be taking participants through business clarity courses.
 After that, I’ve got my sights set on Berlin and Thailand.
 But nothing solid booked yet. 😉

 Hoping Ellen will call with that TV show offer to become her vegan foodspotting correspondent.

 Thank you Kristin for talking with me.
 I wish you all the success in the world.